Wescj/Ecs171Final/README.md

 ## Methods
 ### Data Exploration
-Before talking about the methods, we first ran the Shapiro-Wilk test on the dataset with every column to see if the data is normally distributed in order to help us decide which preprocessing method to use.
+Before talking about the methods, we first ran the Shapiro-Wilk test on the dataset with every column.
 We continued to explore the dataset by creating a heatmap to see the correlations of each attributes.
-For example, if we look at the heatmap, we can see that age have a higher correlation with glucose compared to BMI, which means that people who are older in age might have a higher probability of having diabetes due to their higher glucose.

 ### Preprocessing
 To preprocess our data, we scaled our data with the MinMaxScaler because our data was normalized.